 - Number of participants with unwanted effects

-- Changes in the rate at which bone structure is created and broken down
+- Changes in the amount of bones formed and broken down

 - Average number of new broken bones during the study